-Telefónica O2 Czech Republic, a.s. has a form of a joint stock company and is incorporated and domiciled in the Czech Republic.
+Telefónica O2 Czech Republic, a.s. (the "Company") has a form of a joint stock company and is incorporated and domiciled in the Czech Republic.
 The address of its registered office is Olšanská 5/55, Prague 3, 130 34, Czech Republic.
+As of June 2005, the Company became a member of the Telefónica Group of companies (the "Telefónica Group") with a parent company, Telefónica, S.A. (the "Telefónica").